 Loans for Medical Students

 Several special federal loan programs are available to medical students.
 You can be considered for these programs only if you provide your parent's income and asset information on your Free Application for Federal Student Aid (FAFSA).
+These loans are only available for full time students.

 - Primary Care Loan (PCL) — Aid IDs: PHM, UPHM, POM, UPOM